 - Dispose of contents/ container to an approved waste disposal plant.

 Is it any wonder that everyone is scared of everything?
 But I guess this is what you get when you pay when you pay a lawyer $1,000 per hour to make sure that you won't get sued for not providing a "proper" warning for everything (and nothing).

 Let's finish with some random observations:

-- If you think that environmental groups will put bugs ahead of human health, you are not crazy.
+- If you believe that some environmental groups will put bugs ahead of human health, you are not crazy.

 - There are consequences when this happens.
 Just ask Jim.

 - Unless you are a chemist, it is virtually impossible to determine which scares are real and which are not.

 - You better believe that environmental groups and government agencies gleefully take advantage of this confusion.
 It's called funding and job security.